sijnstra/agon-projects/PCXview/README.md

 Works in either /mos or /bin directory.
 Minimum VDP version 2.10.0.

-There are some sample images provided in the Images directory, including provided by the [Public Domain Image Archive](https://pdimagearchive.org/).
+There are some sample images provided in the Images directory, including provided by the [Public Domain Image Archive](https://pdimagearchive.org/), as well as Shareware from Stephen A. Hornback - Softscene (MOUNT12A and MICHELLE) and Panthersoft Smartart (SAPR016)

 # Roadmap items for development:
-* Improve support for images taller than the screen
+* Improve support for images taller and wider than the screen
 * Make the header and format checks more robust
 * Support for 8bpp images
 * Write some notes on Irfanview on conversion to PCX format